ucdrstdenis/The-Awareness/README.md

 Subcorp: Palehorse Technologies (Awareness Technology to Revive The Dead)

-Entire structure to be incorporated out of Las Vegas, Nevada
+The entire structure to be incorporated out of Las Vegas, Nevada